springernature/ee-snpaas-cli/README.md

 You can execute them directly.
 In the current folder you can define a '.envrc' file with all environment variables you want to be setup in the running container.
-If you do not have a '.envrc' file but you have the following environment variables in your environment, then Bosh-cli and Credhub-cli will automatically log-in:
+If you do not have a '.envrc' file but you have the following environment variables in your environment, then Bosh-cli, Credhub-cli and CF-cli will automatically log-in:

   "BOSH_CLIENT"
   "BOSH_CLIENT_SECRET"